jlelong/LaTeX-Workshop-wiki/Compile.md

 The external command to execute when calling `latex-workshop.build`.

 This is useful when compiling relies on a Makefile or a bespoke script.
 When defined, it completely bypasses the recipes and root file detection mechanism.
+The command is launched from the workspace directory.

 |   type    |  default value   |
 | --------- | ---------------- |